gopatchworks/api-docs/README.md

 ## Introduction

+Our API uses [GraphQL](https://graphql.org/) for data ingestion (mutations) and queries.
+You can explore are schema online using any graphql explorer.

 You will need a client ID and a client secret key to access our API.
 These are used to generate a JSON Web Token (Authorization Bearer) that must be supplied in the HTTP header request.
 Please keep the client secret private and never include it in source control.

 ## Authentication